KentaKodashima/CSStudies/course2/data-structures/README.md

 Time complexity is the same because they visit every  single node after all.
 However, it depends on the tree's structure when it comes to space complexity.
 For the wide trees, deapth fist search will work better because it stores less nodes in a queue at a time.
 For the vertically long trees, breath first search will work better for the same reason.

 ## Binary heaps
 Binary heaps are similar to a binary search tree, but they have some different rules.
+They are very useful data structures for sroting and implementing other data structures like priority queues.

 In a **max binary heap**, parent nodes are always larger than child nodes.
 In a **min binnary heap**, parent nodes are always smaller than child nodes.

+### Time complexity
+- Insertion: O(log n)
+- Removal: O(log n)
+- Searching: O(n)

+For 16 elements, 4 comparisons...

 ### Max binary heap
 - Each parent has at most two child nodes